How Much Does a Dome House Cost to Build?

 |Licensed contractor||$130 – $250 per sq. ft.||$180 per sq. ft.|

-Using a licensed contractor costs $130 to $250 per square foot.
+Hiring a construction manager costs about $32,000.
+However, your price may be much lower or higher, depending on your location and project complexity.
 Letting a licensed contractor handle the whole project will most likely give you the best results and the least amount of stress, but it'll cost the most.
 In this instance, the homeowner makes key decisions with the contractor before construction begins but then plays no further role until the build is complete.
 This is like a turn-key purchase.

 A cooperative build between a homeowner and licensed contractor costs around $120 to $220 per square foot.
-An owner and contractor build is a solid option that can save as much as 20% of the project price.
-While the contractor still handles the majority of the project, including working with subcontractors and the build itself, the homeowner does their own planning, budget management, materials purchasing, scheduling, and similar.
+An owner-and-contractor build is a solid option that can save as much as 20% of the project price.
+While the contractor still handles most of the project, including working with subcontractors and the build itself; the homeowner does their own planning, budget management, materials purchasing, scheduling, and so on.

 It's usual for the homeowner to also handle the permits, fees, and codes tasks, too.
-This does require a high degree of knowledge, time, and planning on the part of the homeowner.
+This requires a high degree of knowledge, time, and planning on the homeowner's part.
 However, if they have the right skill set and enough time, this option is a good way of saving a considerable amount of money.